YourePrettyGood/RandomScripts/README.md

 This script takes in a BED file of intervals you find interesting, and a GFF of features.
 It then extracts lines of the GFF that overlap your intervals, and outputs a modified set of GFF lines.
 I used this as a preliminary way to screen for genes within tracts of IBD common between multiple white monarchs.

+### `fillMissingGenes.awk`

+This awk script takes a GFF3 file produced by gtf2gff.pl (from Augustus, tested with Augustus version 3.3), and fills in any missing `gene` and `mRNA` records, which happens surprisingly often.
+This script has primarily been used in the process of converting the `augustus.hints.gtf` file produced by the BRAKER2 (v2.1.0) pipeline into a specification-compliant GFF3.

+Example Usage:

+`cat <(awk 'BEGIN{print "##gff-version 3";}{print "##sequence-region "$1" 1 "$2;}' Dsim_w501_Pilon_chromosome_arms_mtDNA_softmasked_w60.fasta.fai) <(fillMissingGenes.awk Dsim_w501_BRAKER2_RNAseq_DmelProteins.gff3) > Dsim_w501_BRAKER2_RNAseq_DmelProteins_adjusted.gff3`

+(Note that the first awk command in the example is simply adding in the appropriate sequence-region header lines based on the FASTA index file, as well as the GFF version header.)

+The resultant GFF3 (with GFF version and sequence-region headers) should now be compatible with GenomeTools' sorting algorithm, like so:

+`gt gff3 -sort -tidy -retainids -checkids Dsim_w501_BRAKER2_RNAseq_DmelProteins_adjusted.gff3 2> Dsim_w501_BRAKER2_RNAseq_DmelProteins_adjusted_sorting.stderr > Dsim_w501_BRAKER2_RNAseq_DmelProteins_adjusted_sorted.gff3`

+The command used to generate the `Dsim_w501_BRAKER2_RNAseq_DmelProteins.gff3` input file was:

+`awk 'BEGIN{FS="\t";OFS="\t";}$2=="AUGUSTUS"{if ($3 == "transcript") {split($9, genetxarr, "."); $9="gene_id \""genetxarr[1]"\"; transcript_id \""$9"\";";}; print $0;}' braker/Dsim_w501_BRAKER2/augustus.hints.gtf | ~/bin/augustus-3.3/augustus/scripts/gtf2gff.pl --printExon --gff3 --out=Dsim_w501_BRAKER2_RNAseq_DmelProteins.gff3 2> Dsim_w501_BRAKER2_RNAseq_DmelProteins_gtf2gff.stderr`

+### `amendTrinotateKEGG.pl`

+This Perl script takes in a Trinotate XLS report file, and uses the REST API for KEGG to create a GOseq-compatible file of KO pathways for each transcript in the Trinotate report.
+If you already have the GOseq-compatible list of KOs for each transcript, you can use the `-g` argument to pass this in, and the script will output a gene-level version of the same file (combining the lists for alternative isoforms) without accessing the KEGG REST API.

+Since this takes advantage of the KEGG REST API, please don't use it too often, as KEGG is kindly providing this resource to us, so we don't want to cause them trouble.

+### `getKEGGdescriptions.pl`

+This Perl script takes the output of `amendTrinotateKEGG.pl` and uses the KEGG REST API to produce a TSV of KO pathway IDs and their associated descriptions.

+Since this takes advantage of the KEGG REST API, please don't use it too often, as KEGG is kindly providing this resource to us, so we don't want to cause them trouble.

 ### `constructCDSesFromGFF3.pl`

 Usage: